RWU Admission COVID-19 FAQs

 Are the Offices of Admission and Financial Aid still open?

 Yes.
 We are not physically in the office right now, but we are working remotely.
 You can get in touch with the admission and financial aid offices and individual counselors by email or phone.
 We are happy to schedule video or phone meetings with you.
 The main office numbers are still being answered during regular business hours, and you can use our Live Chat option on the admission web site.
+We will have limited staff back on campus beginning in January and February.

 Our holistic application review means that we look at each and every piece of information, accomplishment, and involvement - and always in the context of your personal, school, and local environment.
 And, it means that we are flexible and understanding about factors like this that are beyond your control.
 You will not be penalized in our admission process for having this type of grading on your transcript.